Trainings and Events for Ministers

 • General Ministry offering such as those at General Assembly

-If individual has attended a basic training we recommend that a more in depth training on Anti-Racism be accepted.
+If an individual has attended a basic training we recommend that a more in depth training on Anti-Racism be accepted.

 We also suggest that the Commission on Ministry look at other curriculum submitted for Standing Request and use their best discretion as to whether or not it meets the requirements.
+A certificate of completion should be required to be given to Regional Office upon completion of training.

 Disciples History & Polity